0xFurio/writeups/hackthebox/blue/Blue.md

 ![Untitled](POC/exploited.png)

-A `whoami` command reveals that I have been given a system shell, and will not have to escalate priviledges at all.
+A `whoami` command reveals that I have been given a system shell, and will not have to escalate privileges at all.

 ![Untitled](POC/system.png)